 Substance Abuse Billing Services in Georgia

-Georgia's substance abuse practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA Medicare policies.
+Georgia's substance abuse practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both GA payer rules and substance abuse coding complexity.

 AAPC Certified